SeisComP/seiscomp/doc/base/api-python.rst

       :param idx: An integer index of the object to be removed.
       :rtype: A Boolean value indicating success with True, False otherwise.

-   .. py:method:: removeQCLog(qCLogIndex);

-      :param qCLogIndex: The index of the object to be removed of type QCLogIndex.
-      :rtype: A Boolean value indicating success with True, False otherwise.

    .. py:method:: removeWaveformQuality(idx)

       :param idx: An integer index of the object to be removed.